kubedb/docs/docs/guides/proxysql/backends/xtradb-galera/kubedb/index.md

 ProxySQLAdmin >
 ```

 Let's check the mysql_galera_hostgroups and mysql_servers table first.
-We didn't set it from the yaml.
+We didn't set it from the YAML.
 The KubeDB operator will do that for us.

 ```bash
 ProxySQLAdmin > select * from mysql_galera_hostgroups;